PratikHotchandani22/Automating-job-applications/README.md

 8. Identifies the best resume if multiple resumes are selected
 9. Provides a list of suggestions to update the resume so as to have optimal resume as per the job description (Using Groq api, model: llama3-70b-8192)
 10. Prepares a cover letter (Using Groq api, model: llama3-70b-8192)

+## Steps to run:
+1. clone the repository
+2. download the necessary packages using the requirements.txt file (Its suggested to use a separate conda environment)
+3. create a file named credentials.py and add the following:

+# supabase database credentials
+SUPABASE_KEY = ""
+SUPABASE_URL = ""

+# api keys
+GROQ_API = ""
+OPENAI_API = ""

+4. open terminal in the project directory and run this command: streamlit run streamlit_ui.py